castor-data-binding/castor-jdo/src/site/markdown/support/contributing.md

 For more information about how to execute the CTF test suite and its internals, please visit (development/test-framework.html).

-### Several Castor checkouts parallel in Eclipse
+### Several Castor JDO checkouts parallel in Eclipse

-In case you need to check out Castor more than once - as you may be working on several Jira issues at the same time - you'll come across a subtle problem related to how multi-module Maven projects are being integrated with Eclipse.
+In case you need to check out Castor JDO more than once - as you may be working on several Jira issues at the same time - you'll come across a subtle problem related to how multi-module Maven projects are being integrated with Eclipse.

 By definition, when executing `mvn eclipse:eclipse` to generate the Eclipse project files (`.project` and `.classpath`, amongst others) for all the modules, Maven will use the artifact names of the module as Eclipse project name - which is fine as long as you are working with one checkout only at a time.
 When wanting to use several checkouts in parallel, this will cause name collisions.

-In order to avoid this, please execute `mvn eclipse:eclipse` as follows, passing an arbitrary string to the eclipse plugin to append to the artifact name when deducing the project name.
+In order to avoid this, please execute `mvn eclipse:eclipse` as follows, passing an arbitrary string to the eclipse pluginto append to the artifact name when deducing the project name.

 ```
 mvn -Declipse.projectNameTemplate=[artifactId]-2612